Issue #12 Features

 The Theos Variant – The Slow Burn of Starfall

-The Theos Variant continue their measured ascent with Starfall, a track built on patience, atmosphere, and earned intensity.
-Centered around vocalist Dan Lentz and multi-instrumentalist Geoff Haught, the duo refine the balance they introduced on Auras (2023) and pushed further on Mechanical Organism (2024).
-Here, guitars swell without excess, rhythms move with restraint, and emotion unfolds gradually rather than exploding on cue.
+The Theos Variant continues its steady climb with Starfall, a song built on patience and atmosphere.
+Anchored by vocalist Dan Lentz and multi-instrumentalist Geoff Haught, the duo has honed the balance established on Auras (2023) and further refined on Mechanical Organism (2024).
+The guitars build in appropriate measure, the rhythms develop with restraint, and the emotion builds slowly and surely instead of on cue.

 Changxiao – Grief in the Quiet of If I Could Turn Back Time